 If you would like to get involved with NUM, send Nicola an email and she will be there to give you all the help you need.

-When not crunching the numbers you will find Nicola walking her dog in the countryside, reading or eating cake, more than likely eating cake!
+When not crunching the numbers you will find Nicola running through the countryside with her dog, eating cake or both.

 J joined NUM in October 2017 and is responsible for administrating membership to the scheme, as well as providing additonal operational support.
 They were formerly a researcher at the University of York, and worked for over six years in the university and public libraries.
 During this time they helped to establish and run Fetsoc, the student fetish and BDSM society, aimed at reducing the stigma and taboo associated with sex, sexuality and kink.
 They were responsible for providing education and information on sexual health, safety and consent, as well as being involved with sex and sex worker-positive advocacy and activism.